PrakashSelvarajGit/Javascript-redis-example/README.md

-This is a simple code to connect Redis using ioredis library using Javascript.
+This is a simple code(from a Javascript Beginner!) to connect Redis using ioredis library using Javascript.
 Developed on Mac.

 1. Install node.js(https://nodejs.org/en/download).
-2. Install ioredis library
+2. Install ioredis library:
 ```
 npm install ioredis
 ```

-4. Refer to the library in the code.
+4. Refer to the library in the code:
 ```
 const Redis = require('ioredis')
 ```